allenjbTX/mbe/README.md

-# Many-Body Expansion (MBE) wrapper for DFTB+
+# Many-Body Expansion (MBE) wrapper

 Small command-line tool to compute the traditional Many-Body Expansion (MBE) energy and gradients of a molecular cluster using DFTB+ as the electronic structure back end.

-This repository contains a single main script, `mbe.py`, which automates fragment generation (for water clusters or from a JSON mask), runs DFTB+ jobs for every subsystem up to a requested MBE order, and assembles non-redundant MBE energies and gradients.
+This repository contains a single main script, `mbe.py`, which automates fragment generation (for water clusters or from a JSON mask), runs ORCA/DFTB+ jobs for every subsystem up to a requested MBE order, and assembles non-redundant MBE energies and gradients.